Jeiwan/uniswapv3-book/src/milestone_2/generalize-swapping.md

 Let's now look at `Math.getNextSqrtPriceFromInput`–the function calculates a $\sqrt{P}$ given another $\sqrt{P}$, liquidity, and input amount.
 It tells what the price will be after swapping the specified input amount of tokens, given the current price and liquidity.

-Good news is that we already know the formulas: recall how we calculated `price_next` in Python:
+The good news is that we already know the formulas: recall how we calculated `price_next` in Python:
 ```python
 # When amount_in is token0
 price_next = int((liq * q96 * sqrtp_cur) // (liq * q96 + amount_in * sqrtp_cur))